-Funding for editing, typesetting, and printing was provided by FedEx through a donation to the Algae Foundation and SCHOTT.
-Dr. Liesbeth Aerts is acknowledged as the editor and citation manager of this version of the document.
+Funding for editing and typesetting was provided by FedEx through a donation to the Algae Foundation.
+Printing was carried out by SCHOTT.
+Dr. Liesbeth Aerts helped with edits of IAM 7.0, which is carried forward in this version.
 Graphic design was provided by ClearVision Design, Minneapolis, MN.